Have your wedding at William Peace University!

 Alumni, former students who have attended Peace for at least one semester, and current students receive priority usage of the Chapel.

-The University will also consider requests for weddings of parents, children or siblings of alumni.
+The University will also consider requests for weddings of faculty, staff, parents, children or siblings of alumni.

 Please read and observe the following guidelines carefully, and share with service providers:

-Weddings are scheduled and confirmed by the Office of Visitor Services once a written request (See Wedding Inquiry Form) is received including the information listed below.
+Weddings are scheduled and confirmed by the Conference & Events Office once a written request (See Wedding Inquiry Form) is received including the information listed below.
 Requests may be sent by e-mail, fax, postal service or use of the on-line request form located on the William Peace University website.

 - the mailing address of the requestor